NanoClem/KNN-image-classifier/README.md

-# KNN-image-classifier
+# KNN-wine-classifier
-An implementation of the KNN algorithm applied to image classification.
+An implementation of the KNN algorithm applied to wines dataset.